income tax

 • Other cost recovery for skill development activities

-6. Administrative Fees: Income from administrative and mobilization fees linked to scheme management.
+6. Administrative Fees: Income from administrative and mobilization fees related to scheme management.

-7. International Income: Income sourced from international institutions for skilling, training, and employability.
+7. International Income: Funds sourced from international institutions aimed at enhancing skilling, training, and employability.

-8. Interest on Loans: Interest earned on loans provided to institutions engaged in skill development.
+8. Interest on Loans: Interest accrued on loans provided to institutions involved in skill development.

-9. Miscellaneous Income: Income from various sources, including:
+9. Miscellaneous Income: Income from various sources, which may include:

 • Sale of scrap